-It makes Big Data invaluable for Telco Companies who want to reverse the declining revenue trend affecting markets worldwide by taking advantage of their own data.
+Big Data is invaluable for Telco Companies that want to reverse the declining revenue trend affecting markets worldwide by taking advantage of their own data.
 Big Data gives Telecom providers the ability to leverage one of their strongest hidden assets: customer insights.

 According to McKinsey Global Institute (MGI) research, Big Data is becoming the key basis of competition, creating waves of productivity growth, innovation and new business models for the future market.

 The cloud architecture, open source software, Business Intelligence techniques, and commodity hardware made Big Data processing available to companies which are not even highly resourced.

 Different researchers argued that Big Data is not just a property of big software and Internet companies such as Google or Facebook.
 Organizations of different sizes and industries are now leveraging it in many ways.